We support and thank our childcare providers during these difficult times!

 We are looking for community and business leaders, parents, educators, and citizens who care about our kids and the future of our community!
 Let us know if you are interested.

-Your donation will help to fund the work of our collaborative teams to develop solutions to transform early care and education so that every child in Orange County starts Kindergarten ready!
+Your donation will help to fund the our collaborative work to develop solutions in early care and education so that every child in Orange County starts Kindergarten ready!

 of brain development occurs in the FIRST FIVE YEARS